Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/philadelphia-usa/index.md

 ---
 title: Philadelphia Digital Equity Plan
-description: A roadmap to achieve a baseline of digital equity across the city..
+description: A roadmap to achieve a baseline of digital equity across the city.
 template: case-study
 status: Complete
 author: Nakia Kenon